gu-lseg/intro-to-programming/source/introduction.rst

 This style of programming provides a clear, simple, and consistent model of computation that maps well to our intuitions about the world.

-This course introduces different types of objects: `String`, `Integer`, `Turtle`, `lists`...

-You will discover what attributes and behaviours these objects have and how to use these to write programs to get stuff done.

 Python
 ======